 Dagster vs. Airflow

 Dagster takes a radically different approach to data orchestration than other tools.
-We often get asked why a data team should choose Dagster over Apache Airflow.
+We often get asked why data engineering teams should choose Dagster over Apache Airflow.
 Here, we compare Dagster and Airflow, in five parts:

 - 🌎 The 10,000 Foot View